 - Do you still see yourself as "author" of these writings?
 This is the question of ghostwriting in general, but one you must wrestle with.

-I would contend that AI-generated writing shifts your role from writer to editor.
-You operate as a literary agent/manager or a broker.
+You operate as a literary agent/manager or information broker.
 You engineer the system prompts and context but you cannot claim sufficient authorial credit for these outputs in a traditional sense.
-As AI-watermarking and human-certifiability grows more common, you may find yourself facing a market system increasingly hostile to the efficiency or laziness of your writerly plans.

 The more you leverage AI to write for you, the more you risk it discrediting your ethos.
+What respect is there for the Wizard of Oz when he is but a man behind a curtain?

 If however you use AI to intentionally write for an AI audience you are engaged in a more interesting project.
 One more transhumanist in focus and vision.
 You and your fellow practitioners are building the machines to render obsolete human writing and ideas altogether.
 We exist for the machines, the slave-master dialectic receives its flip.

-The output of AI will always outwrite you in terms of length and breadth.
-As the distinctively monochromic style of the LLM grows shrill to the eyes, so too can your style counterbalance that of the AI through soothing poise and economy.
+But as the distinctively monochromatic style of the LLM grows dull to the eyes, so too can your style counterbalance that of the AI through soothing poise and economy.

 The teleological argument for God's existence points to the marvel of eye and optics and asks the question how Darwinism can justify the quantum leap of vision from the incrementalism of natural selection.